-Learn how to lower cholesterol with aerobic exercise: start slow by walking and then work up to more intense exercises like cycling and resistance training.
+Learn how to lower cholesterol with aerobic exercise.
+Start with walking, then work up to more intense exercises like cycling and resistance training.

 It's not too difficult to learn how to lower cholesterol.
 Turn on the dance music.
 Take a vigorous walk.
 Take up rowing.
-Add resistance training other aerobic exercises and you can lower your bad cholesterol numbers and raise your good ones.
+Adding resistance training and other aerobic exercises can lower your bad cholesterol numbers and raise your good ones.

-How aerobic exercise lowers your bad cholesterol — that’s the LDL numbers — is not totally clear.
-What we do know is that “exercise has been shown to increase levels of enzymes that remove bad cholesterol from the blood,” said Victoria Shin, MD, interventional cardiologist, and chair of cardiology at Torrance Memorial Medical Center.
-“And exercise has been linked to a consistent increase in the HDL (that’s our good cholesterol) with moderate decreases in triglycerides and LDL (that’s our bad cholesterol).”
+How aerobic exercise lowers your bad cholesterol — your LDL numbers — is not totally clear.
+Researchers know that “exercise has been shown to increase levels of enzymes that remove bad cholesterol from the blood,” said Victoria Shin, MD, interventional cardiologist, and chair of cardiology at Torrance Memorial Medical Center.
+“And exercise has been linked to a consistent increase in the HDL with moderate decreases in triglycerides and LDL.”

 If you’re confused about good versus evil (that is, bad cholesterol levels), here’s a quick lesson.
-LDL, our bad cholesterol, clogs our arteries with plague.
-This can lead to a heart attack or stroke.
-HDL, our good cholesterol, cleans out the bad LDL from our arteries and can protect us from heart attacks and strokes.
+LDL, your bad cholesterol, clogs arteries with plague.
+Clogs can lead to a heart attack or stroke.
+HDL, your good cholesterol, removes LDL cholesterol from your arteries and can protect you against heart attacks and strokes.

 Your doctor can tell you how much good and bad cholesterol is in your body via a simple blood test.
 Your total cholesterol levels should be less than 200.
-Your LDL should be less than 100 and your HDL level should come in at 60 or greater.
+Your LDL should be less than 100.
+Your HDL level should come in at 60 or greater.

 How to lower cholesterol

-Shin suggests race walking, jogging, running, swimming laps, hiking uphill, playing tennis, and spin class.
-If you are new to exercise, start slow and consult with your physician.
+If you are new to exercise, start slowly and talk with your physician.
 Overdoing aerobic exercise is the fastest way to burnout, and you could hurt yourself.

-So, if you consider yourself a coach potato, start slow by walking and then work up to more intense aerobic exercises.
-These exercises can lower your bad (LDL) cholesterol levels if you do them three to four times a week for 30 to 40 minutes.
+If you consider yourself a coach potato, start walking, then work up to more intense aerobic exercises.
+They can lower your bad (LDL) cholesterol levels if you do them three to four times a week for 30 to 40 minutes.

 Cycling is another favorite activity.
-The benefits are numerous and include increased muscle strength and flexibility, improved joint mobility, decreased stress levels, and increased bone strength.
+The benefits are numerous and include:

 You can also try rowing, which offers you a total body workout.
-It works your quads, hamstrings, glutes, lats, core, shoulders, triceps, back, and biceps.
+It works your:

 If you like the outdoors, cross-country skiing will give your body a total aerobic workout.
 It also strengthens and improves your heart health.

-While these exercises are good for your heart health, Shin says that adding resistance training is beneficial, too.
+While aerobic exercises are good for your heart health, Shin says that adding resitance training is beneficial, too.
 It’s also known as strength training and uses machines and free weights that you’ll find at a gym or health club.
 Resistance training also lowers high blood pressure and helps to improve diabetes.

 Just be sure not to lift too much weight or overdo strength training or any type of exercise.
 That does more harm than good.
-And always talk to your doctor before you start a new exercise program.
+Always talk to your doctor before you start a new exercise program.